Edd Mann Developer

 $sleepz(1); // 0.000028

 As you can deduce from the output, the second call to the memoized function is significantly quicker than the first.
-Comparing the non-memoized and first memoized function calls results in very similar time duration, as they are doing the same work.
-Once the function calls result has been stored in the memoized cache, the second call simply needs to lookup the result hit and return the contents.
-At an API level this call looks the same as any other, but thanks to the cache, performance gains occur.
+Comparing the non-memoized and first memoized function calls results in very similar time durations, as they are doing the same work.
+Once the function call result has been stored in the memoized cache, the second call simply needs to look up the result and return the contents.
+At an API level, this call looks the same as any other, but thanks to the cache, performance gains occur.

 Recursive Calls

-One issue that appears when you spend a little time with the above implementation are recursive function calls.
-Unlike other languages this high-level implementation is unable to rewrite internal function calls, however, to get around this we are able to use PHP’s first-class function support.
-Declaring use of a reference to the function assignment variable successfully allows us to recursively call the memoized implementation.
-This detail now requires the code logic be present in an anonymous function.
-As this is a thought exercise rather than a production ready implementation I am happy with the capabilities currently available in the language.
+One issue that appears when you spend a little time with the above implementation is recursive function calls.
+Unlike in other languages, this high-level implementation is unable to rewrite internal function calls.
+However, to get around this, we are able to use PHP’s first-class function support.
+Declaring the use of a reference to the function assignment variable successfully allows us to recursively call the memoized implementation.
+This detail now requires the code logic to be present in an anonymous function.
+As this is a thought exercise rather than a production-ready implementation, I am happy with the capabilities currently available in the language.

 $factorial = $memoize(function($n) use (&$factorial)